informalsystems/sovereign-ibc/docs/DataRequirements.md

    broadcast.
    - Used rarely: at bootstrap (to register counterparty payee address for fees) or when transactions need to be sent sequentially.
+   - Used on all transactions when `tx_confirmation` config is enabled.
    - Pattern: `tx.hash == XYZ`

 3. Query to obtain packet events that occurred at or before a specified height.